istio/istio.io/content/en/docs/setup/install/standalone-operator/index.md

 {{< warning >}}
 This document is a work in progress.
 Expect verification steps for each of the profiles to vary from these verification steps.
-Inconsistencies will be resolved prior to the publishing of stio 1.4.
+Inconsistencies will be resolved prior to the publishing of Istio 1.4.
 Until that time, these verification steps only apply to the `profile-istio-demo.yaml` profile.
 {{< /warning >}}

 1. Ensure the following Kubernetes services are deployed and verify they all have an appropriate `CLUSTER-IP` except the `jaeger-agent` service: